Research

 Steve Manners Research Development Award

-Epigenetic Aging & Cognitive Health: A Pilot Study
+Socioeconomic Conditions, Epigenetic Aging & Cognitive Health

-Funded by: Pitt Momentum Funds
+Funded by: NIA

 Psychosocial Factors and Accelerated Biological Aging in Diverse Older Adults